isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * ???
 * ???
 * Where appropriate, prefer the standard-library parallel algorithms
-* Use algorithms that are designed for parallelism, not algorithms with unnecessary depaendency on linear evaluation
+* Use algorithms that are designed for parallelism, not algorithms with unnecessary dependency on linear evaluation